Cast from Google Cast-enabled apps to the TV

 - You can now cast videos, movies and TV shows directly to your TV.

-- To stop casting, touch the Cast button in the top right corner.
-Touch Disconnect.
+- To stop casting, ap the Cast button in the top right corner.
+Tap Disconnect.

 There’s a lot of great content to enjoy from your favorite Cast-enabled apps and we’ve don’t want you to miss a single great tune or podcast.

-Within the Chromecast app, touch What’s On to browse content and find new stuff that’s available on your Cast-enabled apps you’ve already installed.
-Touch Get Apps to discover content from apps you don’t have installed yet.
+Within the Google Cast app, tap What’s On to browse content and find new stuff that’s available on your Cast-enabled apps you’ve already installed.
+Tap Get Apps to discover content from apps you don’t have installed yet.
 Here’s more on how to discover new content.
 You can also visit the our website to see a list of all Cast-enabled apps and available content.

 For more information on developing for Cast, please visit our Cast Developer Help Center.